uchicago-library/ldr_metadatastorage/README.md

 communication protocols: Web

+communication methods: GET

+The GET method for this endpoint is GUARANTEED to return an up-to-date list of collections.

+- request: /units
+- requestReceivedTimeStamp: [ISO-8601 date and time]
+- responseSentTimeStamp: [ISO-8601 date and time]
+- responseType: aggregate
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular collection

+### /units/[collection identifier]

+communication protocols: Web

 communication methods: GET, POST

-The ldr metadata storage offers a GET method on the collections endpoint in order to retrieve a list of all collections in the metadata storage.
-The ldr metadata storage guarantees that a GET request from this endpoint will give the consuming client an up-to-date list of collections available in the ldr metadata storage.
+The GET method for this endpoint is GUARANTEED to return an up-to-date list of units in the collection identified.

-- request: /collections
+- request: /units/[collection identifier]
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
 - responseType: aggregate
 - response: contains items element and inside items an item element that contains a URI resolvable to a particular collection

-The ldr metadata storage also offers a POST method on the collections endpoint in order to allow clients to add new collections to the metadata storage.
-The ldr metadata storage guarantees that a POST request from this endpoint will add the inputted collection to the ldr metadata storage so long as the input obeys the following rules
+The POST method for this endpoint is GUARANTEED to accept and save a new collection if the POST data obeys the CONTRACT for POST data.

 - collection title and identifier do not exist in the ldr metadata storage prior to submission of the POST request
 - There MUST be ONLY two dc:title elements
 - There MUST be ONLY one dc:description element
 - See Contract for POST submissions to the ldr metadata storage section for how to interpret these specific rules

-### /units/[collection identifier]
+### /unit/[intellectual unit identifier]

-communication protocols: Web

-communication methods: GET

-### /units

-THIS IS DEPRECATED BY LATEST THINKING.
-REMOVE

 communication protocol: Web

 communication methods: GET, POST

-The ldr metadata storage offers a GET method on the units endpoint in order to retrieve a list of the intellectual units in the system.
-The ldr metadata storage guarantees that a request to this endpoint will provide an up-to-date list of all intellectual units in the system.
+The GET method for this endpoint is GUARANTEED to return a list of endpoints available for the intellectual unit identified

-- request: /units
+- request: /units/[intellectual unit identifer]
 - requestReceivedTimeStamp: [ISO-8601 date and time]
 - responseSentTimeStamp: [ISO-8601 date and time]
-- responseType: aggregate
+- responseType: atomic
-- response: contains items element and inside items an item element that contains a URI resolvable to a particular intellectual unit
+- response: contains items element and inside items an item element that contains a URI resolvable to a particular endpoint available from the endpoint for this unit

-The ldr metadata storage also offers a POST method on the units endpoint in order to add a new intellectual unit to the system.
-The ldr metadata storage guarantees that a POST request to this endpoint will add the inputted intellectual unit to the system as long as the input obeys the following rules
+The POST method for this endpoint is GUARANTEED to accept and save a new intellectual unit if the POST data obeys the CONTRACT for POST data.

 - the intellectual unit is unique to the ldr metadata storage system
 - There MUST be ONLY one dc:title elements